Serving Deep Learning Models with Deduplication from Relational Databases: Buffer Pool Management

 \section{Buffer Pool Management}

-A model serving workload involves multiple types of tensors that have different locality patterns.
-For example, the model parameter tensors at each layer are persisted to disk and are repeatedly read for making inferences; the input feature vector also needs to be persisted, but is read only once.
-The intermediate features output from each layer do not need to be persisted and are read only once.
+{ An important factor in buffer pool management is to estimate the probability that a page will be reused again within the next $t$ time ticks, denoted as $p_{reuse}$.
+Widely used page replacement algorithms such as LRU/MRU/LFU mainly consider $p_{reuse}$ and use reference time, distance, and frequency to model it.

-Existing works proved that compared to LRU/MRU/LFU, which only consider reference time/distance/frequency, a fine-grained buffer pool management strategy that groups different types of data based on a locality set abstraction~\cite{zou2019pangea, zou2020architecture, chou1986evaluation} and considers the access pattern and durability requirements of each locality set, can achieve better data locality for large-scale data analytics processing~\cite{zou2019pangea, zou2020architecture}.
-A locality set is a set of pages that will be processed similarly.
-For example, the pages in each equivalent class are regarded as a separate locality set.
-Users can configure the page eviction policy, e.g., MRU or LRU, for each locality set.
-When pages need to be evicted from the buffer pool to make room for new pages, the system chooses a locality set to be the victim locality set if the next page-to-be-evicted from the locality set has the lowest expected eviction cost among all locality sets.
-The expected eviction cost is formalized in Eq.~\ref{eq:cost}.
+Our previous works in locality-set-based page eviction~\cite{zou2019pangea, zou2020architecture}, consider more factors in addition to $p_{reuse}$ by modeling the eviction costs as Eq.~\ref{eq:cost}, which is a standard representation that considers cost for writing out a page ($c_w$) and the cost for loading a page back for reading ($c_r$) separately~\cite{liu2013hybrid, zou2019pangea, zou2020architecture}.
+The idea is that the pages that will be accessed similarly (e.g., pages in one equivalent class) are regarded as a separate locality set.
+Each locality set will be configured with its own page eviction policy, e.g., MRU or LRU.
+When pages need to be evicted from the buffer pool to make room for new pages, the system chooses a locality set to be the victim if the next page-to-be-evicted from the locality set has the lowest expected eviction cost among all locality sets.
+Then one or more pages will be evicted from the victim using its own eviction policy.
+This algorithm has been proved to have better performance than LRU/MRU/LFU for workloads that have predictable locality patterns such as model serving~\cite{zou2019pangea, zou2020architecture}, where the computations' data access patterns at each layer are mostly known.

-Here, $c_w$ is the cost for writing out the page, $c_r$ is the cost for loading it back for reading, and $p_{reuse}$ is the probability of accessing the page within the next $t$ time ticks.
-The formulation of $c_w$ and $c_r$ in existing works~\cite{zou2020architecture, zou2019pangea, chou1986evaluation} have considered the lifetime, durability requirements, access patterns, etc. of each locality set, and can be reused for this work.
-However, when modeling $p_{reuse}$, existing works did not consider page sharing caused by model deduplication.
-To address the problem, we need to reformulate this factor.